Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Challenges
 - Low education, low skill labour still predominant
-- Most migration remains illegal and
+- Most migration remains illegal and many are exploited
+- Greater political freedoms and free movement in ASEAN countries may exacerbate losses especially with wage differentials
+- Lao's garment industry companies may fail to keep up with demand due to being outpriced by competition
+- People with high-skill labour including carpenters are - for the moment - are simply more likely to migrate out and seldom return, suppressing wages and creating relative inequalities.

 # [TBD] 2.1 – Changing Spaces; Making Places